How do I register?

 If the shortage is not very big, you can add 1- and 2-credit courses to your schedule.

-There are also a limited number of Smith courses for credit during interterm Jan term course schedule.
+There are also a limited number of Smith courses for credit during interterm http://www.smith.edu/registrar/registration_deadlines.php.
 Hampshire and Mt.
 Holyoke also offer interterm courses that you can register for during the November registration period.
-Be sure that you check to be sure that they are acceptable for transfer credit, as not all 5-college courses are transferable.
-NOTE: Umass courses are not part of the 5 college tuition exchange in Jan. term.
+Be sure that you check to be sure that they are acceptable for transfer credit, as not all 5-College courses are transferable.
+NOTE: Umass courses are not part of the 5-College tuition exchange in Jan. term.
 Registration for interterm courses stays open from November registration until the class begins in January, so that you may register for interterm courses after the normal registration period.

 You may take summer school or interterm courses (where available) and transfer the credit on to your Smith record.
-Any student wishing to transfer in summer or interterm credit should fill out a Transfer of Credit form and attach a description.
+Any student wishing to transfer in summer or interterm credit should fill out a Petition for Transfer Credit form which is on the Class Dean's web page at http://www.smith.edu/classdeans/new_guidelines.php and attach a description.
 You should always have the course approved before you register for it to be sure that credit can be transferred.

 You may transfer credit from any accredited degree granting institution of higher learning, including community colleges.
 Courses that you hope to count towards your major should be cleared with your major adviser.